Commitment: It’s time to commit to being fit

 - Only start when they are ready e.g. Never to start before a holiday season, birthdays, or other celebration or have any travel or intense work to do in the first 2-3 weeks of their program.

 - The best way to ensure consistency with activity is to enjoy the activity you choose.
 If you hate running, don’t try to commit yourself to run.
 You’ll only reinforce the belief that exercise is grueling.
 Studies show that exercising for the sole purpose of weight loss isn’t effective in terms of longevity.
 Reframing the way you think about exercise so that you are inspired to do it – like improving your mood…is a great way to appreciate the role exercise plays in your life.
 There are so many ways to move your body and you’ll be more likely to do it if it feels more like play than work.

 –Allison Puryear, LCSW, CEDS

 - Always create fail-safes to keep you motivated when you hit bottom.
 One option is the fitness calendar.
-Grab your 30 day calendar and fill it out as you go through the month.
-Mark a big black “X” on a days you workout and a red “X” on the days you miss.
+Grab your 30-day calendar and fill it out as you go through the month.
+Mark a big black “X” on the days you workout and a red “X” on the days you miss.
 You NEVER want to get 3 red strikes in a row which tells you to get your butt up and get active, you can do it!

 –Josh Anderson, M.S.
 PT